 Guinea pigs can definitely live with each other, but what’s about other animal species, more precisely chicken?

 Can guinea pigs live with chicken?
 Guinea pigs can survive in the same cage with chickens, but it’s not recommended that they live together.
 Even other pets, such as rabbits don’t go well with guinea pigs.
 However, some owners have reported that they’re keeping guinea pigs and chicken together, without any problems.
 That’s probably possible to achieve if you put them together when they’re just babies.
 Also, the possibility of them living together depends on their personalities.
 On the other hand, many owners have also reported that chickens have abused their guinea pigs.
-Generally, guinea pigs and chicken have different diets, eating schedules, different behavior and they need different treatment and living conditions.
+Generally, guinea pigs and chickens have different diets, eating schedules, different behavior and they need different treatment and living conditions.
 Also, chicken’s poop can contain some bacterias that can be bad for guinea pig’s health.
 Having your chicken and guinea pigs in the same cage or space isn’t a good idea, although it may sound practical.

 Many owners want to save some space by merging guinea pigs with other animals, but it’s always better to let your guinea pigs enjoy their own peace and lifestyle.